Trust and privacy

 How the page starts and what it checks

-This route is especially useful for transparent PNGs headed to JPG, white-background marketplaces, or preset-driven boxes that need a visible canvas color.
+This page is especially useful for transparent PNGs headed to JPG, white-background marketplaces, or preset-driven boxes that need a visible canvas color.

 What is already tuned for you